-The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for The Oaks Residential Village and student parking.
-In late January, select candidates will participate in an on-campus competition for these scholarships.
+The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for residence halls and parking.

 how to apply

-- Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).
+- Submit an application for admission to Carthage and supporting materials (high school transcripts).

-The Office of Admissions will review your application, ACT/SAT scores and high school grades.
-Qualified applicants will be notified in early January 2018, and will also be considered for the following Presidential Scholarships, ranging from full-tuition, room and board, to 75% of tuition (Kenosha scholarship applicants do not need to apply separately for the Presidential Scholarship Competition):
+The Office of Admissions will review your application and high school grades.
+Qualified applicants will be notified in late December 2020, and will also be considered for the following Presidential Scholarships, ranging from full-tuition to $22,000 per year renewable (Kenosha scholarship applicants do not need to apply separately for the Presidential Scholarship Competition):

 - The Lincoln Scholarship (three awarded)